 Legal considerations of cryptocurrency businesses

-In addition to practical matters, you also need to think about taxation, bank accounts and payment providers.
+In addition to practical matters, you also need to think about bank accounts, payment providers and taxation.
 Fast Offshore can open bank accounts for you as well as create and manage efficient tax structures.
 We can negotiate payment provider and merchant contracts on your behalf, and ensure you get the best deal.

 Fast Offshore also takes care of all ongoing corporate and licensing maintenance requirements.
 This includes auditing, reporting, filing of applicable documents, and renewals.
 We can also take care of all correspondence with authorities on your behalf.